rushikc/pennywise/SETUP.md

 - **Build web app:**
-  Run the following command to build the web app:
+  Run the following command to build the web app from root folder:
   ```bash
   npm run build
   ```

 -  **Firebase Login:**
-   Run the following command to log in to Firebase:
+   Run the following command to log in to Firebase from root folder:
       ```bash
       firebase login
       ```